Spirituality: Theosophy, anthroposophy, and the perennial philosophy

 A major influence on modern spirituality was the Theosophical Society, which searched for 'secret teachings' in Asian religions.
 It has been influential on modernist streams in several Asian religions, notably Neo-Vedanta, the revival of Theravada Buddhism, and Buddhist modernism, which have taken over modern western notions of personal experience and universalism and integrated them in their religious concepts.
 A second, related influence was Anthroposophy, whose founder, Rudolf Steiner, was particularly interested in developing a genuine Western spirituality, and in the ways that such a spirituality could transform practical institutions such as education, agriculture, and medicine.
 More independently, the spiritual science of Martinus was an influence, especially in Scandinavia.

-The influence of Asian traditions on western modern spirituality was also furthered by the perennial philosophy, whose main proponent Aldous Huxley was deeply influenced by Swami Vivekananda's Neo-Vedanta and universalism, and the spread of social welfare, education and mass travel after World War II.
+The influence of Asian traditions on Western modern spirituality was also furthered by the perennial philosophy, whose main proponent Aldous Huxley was deeply influenced by Swami Vivekananda's Neo-Vedanta and universalism, and the spread of social welfare, education and mass travel after World War II.

 Neo-Vedanta

 An important influence on western spirituality was Neo-Vedanta, also called neo-Hinduism and Hindu Universalism, a modern interpretation of Hinduism which developed in response to western colonialism and orientalism.
 It aims to present Hinduism as a "homogenized ideal of Hinduism" with Advaita Vedanta as its central doctrine.
 Due to the colonisation of Asia by the western world, since the 19th century an exchange of ideas has been taking place between the western world and Asia, which also influenced western religiosity.
 Unitarianism, and the idea of Universalism, was brought to India by missionaries, and had a major influence on neo-Hinduism via Ram Mohan Roy's Brahmo Samaj and Brahmoism.
-Roy attempted to modernise and reform Hinduism, from the idea of Universalism.
-This universalism was further popularised, and brought back to the west as neo-Vedanta, by Swami Vivekananda.
+Roy attempted to modernise and reform Hinduism from the idea of Universalism.
+This universalism was further popularised, and brought back to the West as neo-Vedanta, by Swami Vivekananda.

+Carl Jung

+Carl Jung placed a strong emphasis on the occult and spirituality.
+In his 1928 work "The Spiritual Problem of Modern Man," Jung wrote, "[T]he various forms of religion no longer appear to come from within, from the psyche; they seem more like items from the inventory of the outside world."
+Jung believed that something was missing in modern man, a sense of the mystical or the spiritual.